Tamara de Lempicka: Style and subjects

 Known especially for her portraits of wealthy aristocrats, she also painted highly stylized nudes.
 The nudes are usually female, whether depicted alone or in groups; Adam and Eve (1931) features one of her few male nudes.
-After the mid-1930s, when her Art Deco portraits had gone out of fashion and "a serious mystical crisis, combined with a deep depression during an economic recession, provoked a radical change in her work," she turned to painting less frivolous subject matter in the same style.
+After the mid-1930s, when her Art Deco portraits had gone out of fashion and "a serious mystical crisis, combined with a deep depression during an economic recession, provoked a radical change in her work", she turned to painting more traditional subject matter in the same style.
 She painted a number of Madonnas and turbaned women inspired by Renaissance paintings, as well as mournful subjects such as The Mother Superior (1935), an image of a nun with a tear rolling down her cheek, and Escape (1940), which depicts refugees.
-Of these, art historian Gilles Néret wrote, "The baroness's more 'virtuous' subjects are, it must be said, lacking in conviction when compared with the sophisticated and gallant works on which her former glory had been founded."
+Of these, art historian Gilles Néret wrote, "The baroness's more 'virtuous' subjects are, it must be said, lacking in conviction when compared with the sophisticated and gallant works on which her former glory had been founded".
 Lempicka introduced elements of Surrealism in paintings such as Surrealist Hand (c.
 1947) and in some of her still lifes, such as The Key (1946).
 Between 1953 and the early 1960s, Lempicka painted hard-edged abstractions that bear a stylistic similarity to the Purism of the 1920s.
 Her last works, painted in warm tones with a palette knife, have usually been considered her least successful.

 Personal life

-Lempicka placed high value on working to produce her own fortune, famously saying, "There are no miracles, there is only what you make."
+Lempicka placed a high value on working to produce her own fortune, famously saying, "There are no miracles, there is only what you make".
 She took this personal success and created a hedonistic lifestyle for herself, accompanied by intense love affairs within high society.

-Her daughter Kizette rarely saw Lempicka, but was immortalized in her paintings.
+Her daughter Kizette rarely saw Lempicka but was immortalized in her paintings.
 Lempicka painted her repeatedly, creating a striking portrait series: Kizette in Pink (1926), Kizette on the Balcony (1927), Kizette Sleeping (1934), Portrait of Baroness Kizette (1954–1955), among others.
 Some of Lempicka's other paintings depict women who resemble Kizette.